Runlines In Baseball and Pucklines in Hockey

-In hockey, the puckline is a key factor in strategy because most teams who are trailing late in the game will pull their goalie.
+In hockey, the puckline is a key factor in strategy because most teams trailing late in the game will pull their goalie.
 So if a team is ahead by a goal, they could score an empty-netter and win by two.
 On the flip side, if you feel the game might be tight and will hit overtime, a +1.5 play is also shrewd because you automatically win if the game hits the extra frame.

 In baseball – and in hockey to an extent – the strategy of the runline focuses on cutting down the juice.
 If the best team in baseball has their ace on the mound and is facing the worst team, then we could see a moneyline of around -300 or higher.
-That a steep price to pay.
+That’s a steep price to pay.
 One way to invest at a lower buy-in would be to bet on the runline.
-Your favorite will have to win by 1.5 runs but at least you can get the line down to, say, -150.
+Your favorite will have to win by 1.5 runs, but at least you can get the line down to, say, -150.
 And you’re expecting them to roll anyway, so maybe the extra run isn’t a factor.